Delta-Azura/MFC-J6540DW-Archlinux/README.md

 Then, clone the repo using git and change directory to the new directory you've downloaded.

 Execute makepkg -sri, install the package and restart cups, your printer should be working from now.

+# Scan
+It doesn't seem to work after the installation of the driver.
+I downloaded the scan driver deb package and extracted it in the right directory.
+I followed the instructions on the brother website after that and it worked.

+Good luck